RESEARCH PROJECTS

 Postdoc (as of 2025): Mason Wirtz

-Research assistants: Sarah Baur, Mara Baccaro, Nora Wilhelm, Annegret Voigt, Ronja Zimmermann,
+Research assistants (past and present): Sarah Baur, Mara Baccaro, Nora Wilhelm, Annegret Voigt, Ronja Zimmermann,

 Funding: This project receives support from: